Willie Nelson Biodiesel

 Willie Nelson Biodiesel is an American company started by singer-songwriter Willie Nelson, that produces biofuel under the brand name BioWillie.
 Nelson became interested in biofuels in 2004 after his wife bought a diesel car, which she fueled only with biodiesel.
 They were impressed by the efficiency and performance of the biofuels and their potential to end the dependence of the United States on foreign oil sources, as well as to provide the family farmers with work to produce it.
-The same year, he and his wife became partners with Bob and Kelly King in the building of two Biodiesel plants, one in Salem, Oregon and the other at Carl's Corner, Texas.
+The same year, he and his wife became partners with Bob and Kelly King in the building of two biodiesel plants, one in Salem, Oregon and the other at Carl's Corner, Texas.

 Due to the high requirements of the brand, the availability of the fuel declined.
-In 2012, Nelson and Pacific Biodisel reached an agreement for the production of the fuel.
+In 2012, Nelson and Pacific Biodiesel reached an agreement for the production of the fuel.
 Starting during Nelson's birthday, on April 30, the company made available a retail pump containing BioWillie in Maui.